ropensci/rix/CONTRIBUTING.md

 In our development workflow, we use [semantic versioning](https://semver.org) via [{fledge}](https://fledge.cynkra.com).

+If you can’t or don’t wish to use `{fusen}`, then simply change the files you need and open a PR.
+We can then include your fix "the fusen way".

 ## Discussions

 For general discussion about the package, open a discussion on <https://github.com/b-rodrigues/rix/discussions>.